Kulekhani Reservoir: Kulekhani II hydropower station

 Water discharged from the Kulekhani I power station enters a series of tunnels and diversions where it reaches the Kulekhani II Hydropower Station which is also located underground and contains two 16 MW Francis turbine-generators.
 The elevation difference between the reservoir and the power station affords a net hydraulic head of 284.1 m.
 The dam and reservoir are in the Bagmati River basin while the power stations are in the Rapti River basin.

 Kulekhani III hydropower station

-Construction of the Kulekhani III Hydropower Station had been underway since 2008 and is now finally complete as of 2019.
+Construction of the Kulekhani III Hydropower Station had been underway since 2008 and was completed in 2019.
 The Nepal Electricity Authority (NEA) had extended the completion deadline of the Kulekhani 3 Hydropower Project for the fifth time to January 2018 as construction was running late due to its slowpoke contractor.
 The project’s civil contractor Sino Hydro has completed 100 percent of the construction, and there has been full progress in the installation of the turbine, water gate and transmission lines to evacuate the electricity generated by the plant.
 It will use the tailwaters of Kulekhani II and have an installed capacity of 14 MW.